Number of cards: 80

 One of the key cards of this archetype is Windwitch - Ice Bell.
 You can Special Summon it as long as you control no monsters and it allows you to Special Summon another "Windwitch" monster from your deck right away.
 The usual suspect is Windwitch - Glass Bell, the searcher of the monster family.
 You can then go on and Synchro Summon Windwitch - Winter Bell which will inflict at least 800 damage once it hits the field.
 If this theme deck will end up with a few more combos like this one, there's a chance it will have a lasting effect on the competitive scene.

 Support for Yuya's Pendulum Dragons

 The signature monster of the Yu-Gi-Oh!
 ARC-V hero Yuya Sakaki is Odd-Eyes Pendulum Dragon.
-Over time, different versions of the dragon were released, however, few players were able to make a real Pendulum Dragon based deck work.
-Raging Tempest promises to introduce support cards for the archetype so it should be a lot easier to Special Summon the powerful monsters to the field.
-So whether you’re a fan of the anime or you just like dragons in general, you can certainly look forward to the release of the set.
+Over time, different versions of the Dragon were released, however, few players were able to make a real Pendulum Dragon based deck work.
+Raging Tempest promises to introduce support cards for the archetype so it should either be a lot easier to Special Summon the powerful monster to the field or it will pay out a lot more than before.